spctmtraveler/MinimalTreeSortableJS/replit.md

 - **Manually Placed**: Tasks user has dragged directly into the Triage section

 **Note**: "Physically assigned to Triage" occurs when users drag tasks directly into the Triage section, overriding automatic categorization.
 This allows manual intervention for edge cases or tasks requiring special handling.

+#### Auto-Dating System
+When tasks are dragged from Triage to A/B/C sections, the system automatically assigns revisit dates:
+- **Single Day Views** (Today, Tomorrow): Sets revisit date to the viewed day
+- **Date Range Views** (This Week, This Month): Sets to first day of range, or today if today falls within the range
+- **Non-Date Views** (All, Triage): Defaults to today's date

 #### Date Range Definitions
 - **This Week**: Last Monday through coming Sunday (Monday-based week)